ClearNode UHF Transceiver

 If you receive interference on this frequency (Blue LED intermittently flashing) – you should reconfigure these settings to a frequency in the appropriate simplex band that is free of interference.

-You should always use an Rx CTCSS code – this prevents your node propagating interference on to the AllStar or Echolink networks.
+You should always use an Rx CTCSS code – this prevents your node propagating interference on to the AllStar, EchoLink or other networks.

 Understanding the LED Indicators